Lots of exciting events pack the Boston Events Calendar for August 2016 as summer fun continues in the city.

 Four of the most famous take place in August:

-St. Agrippina di Mineo Feast and Procession - July 28-30 (to be confirmed for 2016) - starts at 7pm on Thursday and 12 noon on Friday, Saturday, and Sunday - procession at 12 noon on Sunday starting at Hanover and Battery Streets
+St. Agrippina di Mineo Feast and Procession - August 4-7 - starts at 7pm on Thursday and 12 noon on Friday, Saturday, and Sunday - procession at 12 noon on Sunday starting at Hanover and Battery Streets

-Madonna Della Cava Feast - August 5-7 (to be confirmed for 2016), Battery and Hanover Streets - procession at 1pm on Sunday; feast opens at 7pm on Friday and 12 noon on Saturday and Sunday
+Madonna Della Cava Feast - August 12-14, Battery and Hanover Streets - procession at 1pm on Sunday; feast opens at 7pm on Friday and 12 noon on Saturday and Sunday

 Fisherman's Feast of the Madonna del Soccorso di Sciacca - August 18-21, 2016, - Blessing of the Fishing Waters at Christopher Columbus Park on Thursday at 6pm.
 Feast opens at 6pm on Friday and 12 noon on Saturday and Sunday.
 Grand Procession at 1pm on Sunday, on Fleet, Louis, and North Streets, with Flight of the Angel at 8pm